 Commercial aircraft have lower oxygen levels, which can cause problems for travelers with severe cardiac or respiratory disease (see Cardiovascular Disease and Air Travel).
 These persons should consult with their health care provider to evaluate fitness to travel and the need for supplemental oxygen or other special assistance while flying.
 Medical oxygen can be arranged with most airlines.
 Preapproved portable oxygen generators may be used on-board.
 Check with the carrier several days in advance of the flight.

 Rarely, airborne diseases have been transmitted to in-flight travelers within a 2 seat range (in back, front, and beside) of an infectious traveler.
-Since transmission of respiratory and gastrointestinal pathogens is by direct contact, travelers should observe respiratory-hygiene (cough and sneeze etiquette) measures and hand-hygiene (frequent, thorough handwashing or using an alcohol-based hand sanitizer containing at least 60% alcohol), especially after using the toilet and before preparing or eating food, and to cover their noses and mouths when coughing or sneezing.
+Since transmission of respiratory and gastrointestinal pathogens is by direct contact, travelers should observe respiratory-hygiene (cough and sneeze etiquette) measures and hand-hygiene (frequent, thorough handwashing or using an alcohol-based hand sanitizer containing at least 60% alcohol), especially after using the bathroom and before preparing or eating food, and to cover their noses and mouths when coughing or sneezing.

 Humidity in the cabin is usually low.
 Travelers should stay hydrated by drinking water and limiting consumption of alcohol, tea, and coffee; wearing glasses instead of contact lenses; and using a skin moisturizer and eye drops.